-- (a) The AUTHORITY shall prescribe the required surveillance performance (RSP) specifications when applying performance-based surveillance, with consideration of regional air navigation agreements. - (b) The prescribed RSP specification shall be appropriate to the air traffic services provided. - (c) Where the AUTHORITY has prescribed an RSP specification for performance-based surveillance, ATS provider shall ensure that ATS units are provided with equipment capable of performance consistent with the prescribed RSP specification.
+- (b) The prescribed RSP specification shall be appropriate to the air traffic services provided. - (c) Where an RSP specification has been prescribed by ATS provider for performance-based surveillance, ATS units shall be provided with equipment capable of performance consistent with the prescribed RSP specification(s).